 All of our procedures are carried out in clinical, sterilised operating rooms by doctors with many years of experience both practising, and following strict medical protocols.
 This means you can rest assured that all of our procedures are very safe.

 Does Wart and Verruca Treatment Hurt?

 The level of comfort depends on the removal technique recommended.
 Laser removal is virtually pain-free.
 In more sensitive areas, it is described as feeling like the flick of an elastic band.
 If you’re having either excision removal or cryotherapy, the area will be numbed with a local anaesthetic to ensure you are comfortable.
 After treatment the skin left behind may be tender for a few days and will need to be covered.
 It’s also best to use a high-factor sunscreen on the area for six months, as it will be more sensitive to sunlight.

-Verrucas are easily contracted through direct contact from a verruca to healthy skin.
+Verrucae are easily contracted through direct contact to a verruca with healthy skin.
 It is also possible to develop a verruca through contact with objects that have been touched by the infected skin, such as towels, shoes and socks.
 As verrucae are contagious, the best prevention is to treat them as soon as possible to avoid them spreading.

 In more sensitive areas, birthmark removal is described as feeling like the flick of an elastic band.
 You may experience some redness and bruising in the area following treatment, but once this subsides you will see a permanent fading of your birthmark.